Ruach/ruach.github.io/_posts/2020-04-19-boom-frontend.markdown

 required for accessing the instruction cache.
-And the result of cache access can be retrieved from icache.io.resp.bits.data wire which is connected to the fetch_controller.io.imem_resp.bits.data.
+And the result of cache access can be retrieved from icache.io.resp.bits.data wire which is connected to the fetch_controller.io.imem_resp.bits.data (line 242).
 Therefore, without ICache accessing logic in the FetchControlUnit class, it can access real instruction bytes fetched from the ICache.